Applications for the 2019-20 PBL Fellowship are OPEN and due on November 15, 2019!

 Dive in to PBL Workshop:

 At our kick-off workshop at the Museum of Natural Sciences, Fellows will get to know each other and explore the basics of Project Based Learning with experienced mentors.
-We will address expectations for the year and prepare for our field experience in October.
+We will address expectations for the year and prepare for our field experience at the end of the month.
+Lunch and snacks are provided.

-Over the course of the 2017-18 school year, Fellows will meet regularly to continue to learn and discuss PBL best practices and to work on their case studies in grade-level teams.
+Over the course of the spring semester school year, Fellows will meet regularly to continue to learn and discuss PBL best practices and develop their case studies in grade-level teams.
 All meetings will be held in the evening from 5:30 to 8:30 pm, and will include visits to local schools that are practicing PBL.
 Dinner is included.

 Culminating Event at the Museum: